 This is a post addressing some of the major criticisms of CrossFit that people have.
 If you don’t see a question that you have here, PLEASE post it in the comments.
 We want to do a follow-up post!!
-This post was written by Max Shippee, CrossFit 1440 Owner and Coach, and PaleoFit Coach.
+This post was written by Max Shippee, CrossFit 1440 Owner and Coach.

 For a review of what we’ve already said here about CrossFit at PaleoPlan, here’s Jason’s great post/response to safety concerns about CrossFit, and Neely’s two posts (about starting and stopping CrossFit).